Chemistry (CHM)

 CHM 718 Heterocyclic Chemistry (3 credits)

-A study of the major types of aromatic and nonaromatic heterocyclic compounds with a special interest in those havingbiochemical activity: their synthesis, physical properties, reactivity, and influence on living systems, etc.
+A study of the major types of aromatic and nonaromatic heterocyclic compounds with a special interest in those having biochemical activity: their synthesis, physical properties, reactivity, and influence on living systems, etc.

-CHM 720 Applications of Computational (3 credits)
+CHM 720 Apps of Computational Chem (3 credits)

-Introduction to the theory and applications of computational chemistry methods, including quantum mechanics, densityfunctional theory, and classical molecular dynamics simulation methods.
-Project-based exercises on applying the abovemethods to chemical/biochemical processes while utilizing state-of-the-art computational software packages.
+Introduction to the theory and applications of computational chemistry methods, including quantum mechanics, density functional theory, and classical molecular dynamics simulation methods.
+Project-based exercises on applying the above methods to chemical/biochemical processes while utilizing state-of-the-art computational software packages.

 CHM 721 Chemical Kinetics (3 credits)

-The Study of theoretical aspects of reaction kinetics and the experimental methods used to measure the rates of reactions.
+The study of theoretical aspects of reaction kinetics and the experimental methods used to measure the rates of reactions.

 CHM 728 Advanced Biochemistry (3 credits)